pefyli/cryptocurrency_exchange_app/README.md

 ## Installation

-Install and build the dependencies, default service will run on port 3000.
+Install and build the dependencies, service will run on port 3000 in default.
 ```sh
 npm install
 ```